Afshin-A/Obsidian/CS/Networking/JWT.md

 [^2]: For two sites to be considered to be the same, they must have the same high level domain name and use the same protocol.
 For example, `https://example.com` and `https://api.example.com` are considered the same site.

 Cookies are automatically sent with each request.
 Even if XSS attacks can't directly read `HttpOnly` cookies, they can use it in sending legitimate requests (within the same site scope).
+That's why we need to use CSRF tokens.
+CSRF tokens are embedded in HTML files.
+Attackers can't access it because of CORS (cross origin resource sharing) prevents other domains from accessing it.

+## Conclusion
-This is why most web applications adopt a hybrid approach.
+Most web applications adopt a hybrid approach.
 When the user logs in, the server sends a short-lived (5-15 minutes) JWT in response body and sets a long-lived refresh token (1 month or so) in a cookie.
 JWT is stored in memory (e.g. a JavaScript variable).
 The client application will manually attach the JWT to legit requests, preventing CSRF attacks.
 We will still be wary of XSS attacks.
 However, if attackers manage to steal the access token (i.e. JWT), they don't have long to use it as it will automatically refresh.
 As the JWT expires, the client must request a new access token using the refresh token.
 This token is stored in a `HttpOnly`, `Secure`, and `SameSite=Strict` cookie and is used for authorization/authentication before a new JWT is issued.

+### JWT structure
+A JWT is typically consisted of 3 parts:
+- Header contains information like the algorithm used to sign it
+- Payload is the actual value
+- Signature is used by server to verify the JWT sent from client to server

+See [[portal-woh journal#JWT Reserved claims]] for more information

+JWT is base64 encoded, so the client needs to decode it.
+Encoded doesn't mean encrypted.